EN

 You can use your hands to create these delicious treats, but you won't have the advantage of a mold to give them an exact shape.
 That being said, you do have the ability to shape them into cones.

-How long can you store Oreo modak? down-arrow
+How long can Oreo modak be stored? down-arrow

 Storing your Oreo Modaks in the refrigerator will help keep them fresh and will also prevent them from becoming too soft if exposed to warmer temperatures.